 I read a great article on Social Media Today by Betsy Kent, expressing her thoughts about the difference between blog posts and articles.
 I am glad I came across this blog post, I have been known to interchange the two.

 Most articles contain 1,500 words and blog posts contain less than 1,500 words.

-Content length might have differed many years ago, but in today’s day and age, blog posts are becoming longer and longer.
+The content length might have differed many years ago, but blog posts are becoming longer and longer in today’s day and age.

 Most content that you find about blog post length state that longer is better for SEO (Search Engine Optimization) and social shares.
 Capsicum Mediaworks found that the higher the Google SERP (Search Engine Results Page) position, the more words the post had.
 Every post that was ranked first has over 2,000 words.

 That articles contain reports, explanations, and analyses whereas blog posts provide tips, lessons, and tools.